-The play is preceded by Leonor Teles experimental short film ’A Ballad from Batrach’.
-In the film, the artist breaks frog statues at the entrance to Portuguese shops, drawing attention to a discriminatory practice.
-These seemingly charming frog statues were placed at the entrance of the shops throughout Portugal to keep the Roma away.
-We know of many stories that security guards follow the Roma in the shops and that they are not even allowed into many clubs.
+The play is preceded the experimental short film ‘Batrachian’s Ballad’ by Leonor Teles.
+In the film, the artist breaks frog statues exposed at the entrance of Portuguese shops, drawing attention to a discriminatory practice.
+These seemingly charming frog statues are signs: they keep the Roma away from shops throughout Portugal.
+We have been aware of many stories about security guards following the Roma in the shops, and that the Roma are not even allowed into many clubs.
 But the frogs themselves are rarely mentioned.
 Who are these frogs?
-In many cases, they are members of the Roma minority themselves.
-This is because majority societies have always preferred to employ members of minorities in order to keep them away or even regulate their own.
+In many cases, they are the members of the Roma minority themselves since majority societies have always preferred employing members of minorities to keep away or regulate their own kind.

-In the performance organized by Balogh Rodrigó, we learn about the history of three generations of a family of frogs, two generations of which can get a job as guardians, bouncers, thus they are often confronted with members of their own community.
-The members of the family in the story evolve from generation to generation, while their youngest member, as a musician, can change from a guardian-frog.
-With his art, he already softens the heart of the princess, who will fall in love with the frog boy.
-Of course, from the kiss of the princess, the frogs will become princes.
-The question, however, is whether the distinction between frogs will cease from a young frog becoming a prince?
-Since Obama became president, has the institutional discrimination against American blacks come to an end?
-In Hungary, have Roma in decision-making positions made any systemic changes to the daily lives of their communities?
-The exhibition of the artist Norbert Oláh and the related performance end with these questions.
+In the performance directed by Rodrigó Balogh, we learn about the history of three generations of a family of frogs, two generations of which can get a job as guardians, bouncers, thus, they are often confronted with the members of their own community.
+The different family members of the story develop from generation to generation, while the youngest one, as a musician, can change from a ‘guardian-frog’ into a ‘honorary frog’.
+With his art, he already softens the heart of the princess, who will fall in love with the frog-boy.
+Of course, from the kiss of the princess, frogs become princes.

 Written by Rodrigó Balogh, Márton Illés

 Directed by Rodrigó Balogh